 The camera also is IP68 waterproof making it great in all weather conditions and is battery operated which you can charge using the included USB cable, so you don’t have to keep replacing batteries.
 The camera also comes with a one year warranty for added peace of mind.

-The Accfly wireless rear camera contains all the components that you need to get up and running to make your driving experience more comfortable.
+The URVOLAX wireless rear camera contains all the components that you need to get up and running to make your driving experience more comfortable.

-The included 7 inch LCD monitor provides you with a high-resolution image using the wireless transmission with a range of up to 10 metres.
-The camera gives you a 170-degree horizontal wide view angle, 120-degree vertical view angle so you get a truer picture so you can make more accurate driving decisions.
+The 7 inch LCD monitor provides you with a high-resolution image (1080p) using wireless transmission with an impressive range of up to 450 ft.
+The camera gives you a 170-degree horizontal wide view angle, which is great for avoiding blind spots.

 The camera is not only waterproof but also has integrated night vision settings, so whether it is windy, rainy, or night you don’t have to worry about it functioning correctly.
 As soon as you begin to reverse, this triggers the monitor to turn off and switch to the rear camera view.